Authority

 Honor your father and mother.
 But also if anyone comes to me and does not hate his father and mother he cannot be my disciple.

-If kids are people and parents are authorities (all authority is established by God), then what are the limits, responsibilities and roles of any legitimate authority.
-Enter into the joy of your Master - to equip those served to flourish.
+If kids are people and parents are authorities (and all authority is established by God), then what are the limits, responsibilities and roles of any legitimate authority.
+Enter into the joy of your Master.
+The purpose of all authority is to equip those served to flourish, to become themselves authorities over some domain.

 The misunderstanding that makes parental authority absolute appears to grow out of a misunderstanding that grounds God’s authority in creation.
 The argument goes that God has authority because He created.
 And so parent’s have authority because they created.
-But God’s authority can’t derive from creation because creation itself is an act of authority - He commanded all into existence (except for man who was “formed” – does this suggest something about how man must choose to submit whereas the rest of creation is bound).
-Principalities and powers.
+But God’s authority can’t derive from creation because creation itself is an act of authority - He commanded all into existence.14 Principalities and powers.
 Angelic watchers.
-Sacrifice of Isaac.
-Sons of Levi post passover.
+The sacrifice of Isaac – a faterh’s authority is real and terrifying, yet subject to a higher voice.
+The sons of Levi after the first passover are set apart because they are claimed not because they are generated.

 Parents are not the final authority.
 They are an authority.
 Their authority is broader than most.
 But it is limited.
 Communities (church and secular) have obligations to oversee parents as persons and as parents, and they have obligations to oversee the children as persons both in conjunction with and independent of the parents.
 The child himself has authorities over himself that limit parents.
 Moral obligations impose limits on communities, parents and children.
 Not a hierarchy of authorities, but messy overlapping webs.
 The family is not above the community or the individual.
 They all exist at the same level.
 They are all created by, overseen by and grown by the others.
 The church is not subservient to the parents.

 Authority is always limited, derived.
-Questions of parental roles/authority inherently intersect with questions of civil/legal/social/organizational authority.
+Questions of parental authority inherently intersect with questions of civil, legal, social, and organizational authority.
 Submit to authorities as agents of God.
 This is circular.
 Should authorities look to God as a model for how to discipline, or are the authorities God’s method of discipline and so they are ultimately looking at themselves?

 Contrast the authority that: 1) requires seatbelts, 2) prohibits hidden fees, 3) helicopter parenting….